 Many of us spend a great deal of time blogging.
-Some of us (like me) may not have much in the way of income, so monetization seems like a reasonable step to try.
+Some of us (like me) may not have much income, so monetization seems like a reasonable option.
 But anyone who tells you that it’s easy to monetize a blog has either had exceptionally good luck, or they’re lying.

-In August I upgraded to the WordPress business plan with the hopes of bringing in a little bit of extra money to supplement my small income from work.
+In August, I upgraded to the WordPress business plan, hoping to bring in a little bit of extra money.
 I wasn’t expecting much, which was definitely a good thing.

 Ads don’t bring much money.
 I’ve set up ads through Google Adsense on my site.
 The ads that Google serves up are a mix of cost per click (i.e. I get paid when someone clicks an ad) or cost per thousand impressions (i.e. I get paid based on how many times the ad is viewed).
 It’s Google that makes the decisions about what kind of ads it’s going to serve up and when.
 I’ve made $7 and change since I started doing ads about 2 1/2 months ago.
 Impressive, isn’t it?

 With ads that pay based on impressions, by showing more ads you can make a little more money.
-I decided right from the beginning that I didn’t want ads taking over my site and I was not willing to have any ads appearing mid-blog post.
+I decided right from the beginning that I didn’t want ads taking over my site.
+I also wasn’t willing to have any ads appearing mid-blog post.
 That decreases my earning potential, but I’m totally okay with that.

 Affiliate marketing involves using special links for a merchant site (e.g. Amazon) so that if people make a purchase after clicking on your link then you get a small commission.
 It’s nice in that it doesn’t end up costing the reader anything extra, as the merchant has already figured that into their regular pricing.

-I’m an Amazon affiliate, which I thought made sense for my site because I link to Amazon anyway when I do my weekly book reviews.
-Book-related affiliate links was the only thing that seemed to naturally fit in with what I was doing on the blog, and I want to stick with what’s a natural fit.
+I’m an Amazon affiliate, which I thought made sense for my site since I already link to Amazon in my weekly book reviews.
+It was important to me to have something that felt like a natural fit.

 This is something I haven’t done yet.
 I’m signed up on a few websites that connect brands and “influencers”, and I take a peek at them every so often to see if there’s anything that would be a good fit.
-I’m very picky about what I’d be willing to do, and so far I haven’t come across any opportunities that interested me.
+I’m very picky about what I’d consider, and so far I haven’t come across any opportunities that interested me.
 I think the mental health niche isn’t as good a fit for brand partnerships as some other niches.

 Having a blog shop